davila23/cook-unity/README.md

 - Some request validator (express-validator / ajv)
 - Test for basic scenarios
 - Page with list of queries and statistics
+- Upload the code to AWS, possibly I would have done it in AWS Amplify

 ## Regarding application's traffic